Mathématique: Chapter 58

 “How poetic.
 Terribly sorry I can’t recall so much as a scrap of information about you.”

-“The beauty of it,” the man said gently, “is that you don’t need to.”
+“The beauty of it,” the man said, “is that you don’t need to.”

 They watched the eastern sky turn to edgeless watercolor with the coming dawn.

-“Are you going to tell me your name?”
-Rush whispered.
+“Are y’going to tell me your name?”
+Rush asked.
 “I find I’d very much like to know.”

-“I’m a superposition of someone you’ll meet shortly,” the man said.
+“I’m a superposition of someone you’ll meet,” the man said.

-“Oh for fuck’s sake,” Rush whispered, bracing himself against the metal rail.
+“Oh for fuck’s sake.”
+Rush braced himself against the metal rail.

 “Yeah, I know,” the man said, his voice rough, like the grinding of stones.
 “Sorry.”

 “You’re a superposition?”
-Rush said, his voice cracking.
+Rush’s voice cracked.
 “And so the implication is what?
 That you can actually see into—I don’t know—the Grand Monte Carlo?”
-Rush threw up a hand.
+He threw up a hand.
 “All simultaneously running realities?
-You know not only know your fate, and mine, across multiverses, but you’re capable of interfacing?
-Of affecting collapses in some universal wave function?
+You know not only your fate and mine, across multiverses, but you’re capable of interfacing?
+Of observing and/or affecting collapses in a universal wave function?
 That’s why you can’t see New York?”

 “Sure.
-Just shout it from the literal rooftops, why don’t you,” the man said dryly.
+Just shout it from the literal rooftops, why don’t you,” the man said.

 “Eh, I think it’ll be okay.
-Someone’s distracting the local law enforcement pretty heavily.
+Someone’s distracting the local law enforcement.
 Mozart’s busy.
 So I think we’re good.”

-“Yes well, we wouldn’t want to upset Mozart, would we,” Rush muttered, looking away.
+“Yes well, wouldn’t want to upset Mozart, would we,” Rush muttered.

 “Eh, he’ll come around,” the man said.
 “Especially after I drop your line.”